rahulvenugopal/haveyoumetrahul/content/research/Hiring/index.en.md

 journey together as a mentor and mentee.

 1. I am **not** looking for the smartest, passionate student.
 You should be curious, have a learner mindset and have strong work ethic.
-I strongly belive that hardwork can beat talent (most of the times).
+I strongly believe that hardwork can beat talent (most of the times).
 You should be the first person to pop up the hood of the car when it is broken than waiting for someone else.

 2. Show up.
-It is a pain to work with people who don't show up on time.
+It is a **pain** to work with people who don't show up on time.
 The fact that you show up is one way to showcase your enthusiasm.
 I want to you to knock again and again until the door opens.

-3. Be nice, be respectful.
+3. BNBR - Be Nice, Be Respectful.
 Be respectful of everyone, regardless of their position or background.
-Respect their strengths and weaknesses, their culture, their beliefs, and their identity.
+Respect their strengths and weaknesses, their culture, their beliefs and their identity.

 4. Research is hard, experiments fail, papers get rejected.
 We are working at the boundaries of what is known and what is unknown.
 Failures are our occupational